Marc2k18/test-beursdata/README.md

 "Daily Usage
 You used
 2 out of 20 API requests
-10% of your daily limit
+10% of your daily limit"